Mario-E-G/Fyne-go-database/README.md

 # Fyne-go-database
-A GUI for accessing database using Fyne golang
+A GUI for accessing database using Fyne golang for hospitals (CRUD OPERATIONS)